 been a drinking companion and friend to the two brothers.
 At point-blank range,

 he shot the sheriff down.

-Wyatt, at first, watched the events without interfering as he saw Ellsworth Mayor, James Miller, enter the saloon and demand that Thompson surrender his guns.
+at first watched the events without interfering as he saw Ellsworth Mayor, James Miller, enter the saloon and demand that Thompson surrender his guns.

 When Thompson refused, Miller went in search of Whitney’s